Gluten Free Pumpkin Pie

 - Preheat the oven to 325°F and line a baking sheet with parchment paper.

-- Reserve one-fourth of the dough to make decorative toppings (see below for Pastry recipe).
+- Reserve one-fourth of the dough to make decorative toppings.
 Press the remaining dough into the bottom and up the sides of a 9-inch pie plate, using the palms of your hands to ensure the crust is even throughout.
 Press together any breaks in the dough, then crimp or flute the edges with your fingers.
 Cut a round of parchment paper to fit the bottom of the crust and fill with pie weights or dried beans.
 Freeze until firm, about 15 minutes.

 - Bake the pie shell for 10 minutes, remove the weights and parchment paper, and bake for 5 minutes more, or until the crust is golden.
 Cool completely on a wire rack.